 All of the sudden, the same farmers who cursed him now found that a new market had sprung up that could make use of their excess peanuts.
-Next, Carver looked at ways of utilizing the sweet potato and was able to create more than one hundred fifteen products from it including flour, starch and synthetic rubber (the United States Army employed many of his products and solutions during World War I).
+Next, Carver looked at ways of utilizing the sweet potato and was able to create more than one hundred and fifteen products from it including flour, starch and synthetic rubber (the United States Army employed many of his products and solutions during World War I).

-He was elected a Fellow of the Royal Society of Arts, Manufacturers and Commerce of Britain in 1916, the Spingarn Medal from the National Association for the Advancement of Colored People in 1923, and in 1939 was awarded the Theodore Roosevelt Medal for “distinguished research in agricultural chemistry.”
+He was elected a Fellow of the Royal Society of Arts, Manufacturers and Commerce of Britain in 1916, was awarded the Spingarn Medal from the National Association for the Advancement of Colored People in 1923, and in 1939 was awarded the Theodore Roosevelt Medal for “distinguished research in agricultural chemistry.”
 He was appointed to various boards and committees by the United States Department of Agriculture and was named Man of the Year in 1940 by the International Federation of Architects, Engineers, Chemists and Technicians.
-Last but not least, he was awarded Honorary Doctor of Science degrees from Simpson College as well as the University of Rochester.
+Last, but not least, he was awarded Honorary Doctor of Science degrees from Simpson College as well as the University of Rochester.